terftw/maybankdemo/README.md

 An attempt to address the requirements posted in this pdf.
 [See Requirements](https://drive.google.com/file/d/1IHSvdmg4vjMNcpm_Uu86Rp4MX2ZOmx9u/view?usp=sharing)

+## Available Features
+- Users can search for places using the autocomplete field
+- Users are able to select previously viewed places in the autocomplete options
+- Users are able to see details about the place that they searched for

 ## Frameworks that are used

 - React (Redux Toolkit, Hooks)